Website Development Project of Carrigan Painting

 carriganpainting.com & blog.carriganpainting.com

-This page is about my journey (the owner of Carrigan Painting) in website development as a professional painting and plastering contractor with absolutely no formal training or education in website development or marketing.
+This page is about my journey building a digital asset as a professional painting and plastering contractor, with no formal training in website development or marketing.
 To learn more about my company, go here: https://www.carriganpainting.com/company-history.

-Since 2023, I have added over 100,000 words explaining in detail a lot of what we do, written by me, the President of Carrigan Painting.
-All the images on the website and the blog were taken by me or a family member.
-No stock images were used.
-Your going to hire a company and pay them thousands of dollars to work on your biggest often most expensive asset, if it were me, I would rather see pictures of the actual work, instead of stock photos.
+Since 2023, I have added over 100,000 words explaining in detail a lot of what we do, written by me, the owner and founder of Carrigan Painting.
+All the images on the website and The Carrigan Archives were taken by us.
+No stock images are used.
+You’re going to hire a company and pay them thousands of dollars to work on your biggest often most expensive asset, if it were me, I would rather see pictures of the actual work, instead of stock photos.

-FirstPageMedia.com based in Amherst NY, did the initial layout of our website in 2018.
-A simple 11 page website that is incredibly customizable using a basic text editor.
-In the summer of 2023 – present, I have essentially re-written the entire website to better align with my company. (with no prior experience) I added around 25 new pages of content.
+FirstPageMedia.com based in Amherst NY, did the initial foundation of our website in 2018.
+A simple 11 page website that turned out to be incredibly customizable using a basic text editor.
+I have since upgraded to NotePad++.
+I have tried GUI’s to write the website like Visual Studio, but found it too clunky.
+In the summer of 2023 – present, I have essentially re-written the entire website to better align with my company. (with no prior experience) I added around 25 new pages of content to the main website.

 Update 06-11-2025: I am trying to figure out how to organize the vast amount of photos we are creating of the jobs we are doing.
 The nesting of images on the .com has opened a few doors, though I dont have much time to work on it lately.